 You can no longer submit marks on an OPTEMS form (optically scanned mark sheets) so all marks must be submitted online via Edexcel Online.

-For each student you should submit the raw mark out of 40 (the legacy specification has a mark out of 50).
+For each student you should submit the raw mark out of 40.
 Please do not try to double the mark or convert them into a percentage or grade.

 Important: You may need to amend your Edexcel Online access to allow you to submit coursework marks online.
 To do this your exams officer will need to go into your Edexcel Online account and under ‘profiles’ tick the box next to ‘Coursework and Portfolio’.
 If they also tick the ‘Results’ box you will be able to view your E9 moderator report on results day.